 This is because it often contains alcohol that can clean away the sheen or gloss on surfaces which in turn removes the aniline dyes and shellac.

 As a general cleaner, lacquer thinner can do the job as well like for cleaning of the rust stains.

 3- Removes Tar

-If you need to remove tar, grease, or tree sap, then lacquer thinner is perfect for the job.
+If you need to remove tar, grease, or tree sap, then also lacquer thinner is perfect for the job.

 While there are specialized products that work just as good as lacquer thinner with less toxic ingredients, the thinner itself is a better-generalized product that can be used on a wide variety of items.

 Just remember to wear a mask, gloves, and be in a well-ventilated area.

 4- Thinning Sheen